 Custom Subdomain

 Every site includes a unique custom subdomain of the files.com domain, and site administrators can change this subdomain at any time.
+When changing your subdomain, you can optionally preserve the old one so that traffic to it automatically redirects to your new site without disruption.

 Your site's custom subdomain is not impacted by your site's custom domain.
 Adding, changing or removing a custom domain for your site does not prevent you from using your site's custom subdomain.